-Today sees the long awaited enforcement date for the General Data Protection Act (GDPR) which businesses have been preparing for since April 2016, when the law was first published.
+Today sees the long-awaited enforcement date for the General Data Protection Act (GDPR) which businesses have been preparing for since April 2016, when the law was first published.

-GDPR sees a huge change in the way businesses store and use personal data, with the emphasis changing to one of explicit consent from those whom the data relates (the data subjects).
+GDPR sees a huge change in the way businesses store and use personal data, with the emphasis changing to one of explicit consent from those to whom the data relates (the data subjects).
 Businesses must now be more responsible for the way they use personal data too, needing lawful reasons for both the collection and processing of such data.

 This new law is great for consumers who have historically been bombarded with marketing material for products/services which they may or may not have any interest in, or have had their emails associated with mailing lists that they hadn’t signed up for.

 GDPR will also be good for businesses in the long run too because their mailing lists are more likely to contain engaged customers, resulting in greater conversion rates.
-However, in the mean time, there is a lot of work to do for those who haven't prepared for the changes.
+However, in the meantime, there is a lot of work to do for those who haven’t prepared for the changes.

 To comply with the new GDPR; the Information Commissioner’s Office (ICO) advise the following: